-- Yes, at financial product level, the 'principal adverse impacts' (PAIs) on sustainability factors are taken into account by one or more means, as described under PAI Level 1 in the document entitled "PAI Consideration at Product Level": - Monitoring: calculation and evaluation of the PAI indicators, including reporting at financial product level. - Engagement and Voting (for financial products invested in companies): in order to avoid and/or mitigate the adverse impact on sustainability objectives, the financial product also considers adverse impacts in its interactions with companies, through dialogue and if your financial product includes Candriam's Proxy Voting service by voting.
+- Yes, at financial product level, the 'principal adverse impacts (PAIs) on sustainability factors are taken into account by one or more means, as described under PAI Level 1 in the document entitled "PAI Consideration at Product Level": - Monitoring: calculation and evaluation of the PAI indicators, including reporting at financial product level. - Engagement (for financial products invested in companies): in order to avoid and/or mitigate the adverse impact on sustainability objectives, the financial product also considers adverse impacts in its interactions with the companies, through dialogue.
 Candriam prioritises its engagement activities based on an evaluation of the most significant and the most relevant ESG challenges faced by the sectors and the issuers, taking account of the financial and social impacts and of the impacts on the stakeholders.
 The degree of engagement with each company may consequently vary within the same product and is subject to Candriam's prioritising methodology. - Exclusion: Candriam's negative filtering on companies or on countries seeks to avoid investments in harmful activities or practices and may result in exclusions related to the adverse impact of companies or issuers.